theforeman/foreman-ansible-modules/README.md

 ### Known issues

+* Some modules, e.g. `katello_sync` and `katello_content_view_version`, trigger long running tasks on the server side.
+It might be beneficial to your playbook to wait for their completion in an asynchronous manner.
+  As Ansible has facilities to do so, the modules will wait unconditionally.
+See the [Ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_async.html) for putting tasks in the background.

 * `foreman_compute_resource` leak sensible data if used within a loop.
 According to [ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_loops.html), using loop over ansible resources can leak sensible data.
 You can prevent this by using `no_log: yes` on the task.

   eg: